 Community Partner Support

-We offer one-on-one consultations to local agencies who are looking to improve their capacity of working with immigrant and refugee populations.
-Click here to contact our Community Impact Coordinator and schedule a virtual appointment.
+We offer one-on-one consultations to local agencies that are looking to improve their capacity of working with immigrant and refugee populations.
+Click here to contact our Director of Programs and Operations and schedule a virtual appointment.

 Partner Power Calls